 In words, we perform the selection on employees and filter the departments (lines 1-2); we tag each element by 1 if it comes from employees, and by 2 if it comes from departments (line 3); we merge the two collections (line 4); we group the heterogeneous list according to the corresponding key (line 5); then for each element of the result of grouping we capture in g the key (line 6), split the group into employees and depts (line 7), capture each subgroup into the corresponding variable (ie, es and ds) (line 8) and return the expression specified in the query after the "into" (lines 8-10).
-The general definition of the encoding for the co-grouping is given in Appendix H.
+The general definition of the encoding for the co-grouping can be found in the full version.